-ALISON POTERACKE is a jazz composer and arranger from Petaluma, California.
-Poteracke received her B.M. in Jazz Studies from Sonoma State University where she studied with Douglas Leibinger and Ken Cook.
-She also received her M.A. in Composition from Washington State University where she studied with Grammy Award Winner Brian Ward, Pulitzer Prize Nominee Greg Yasinitsky, and Scott Blasco.
+ALISON POTERACKE is a jazz composer, arranger, and social activist from Petaluma, California.
+Poteracke received her B.M. in Jazz Studies from Sonoma State University where she studied with Dr. Douglas Leibinger and Ken Cook.
+She also received her M.A. in Composition from Washington State University where she studied with Grammy Award Winner Brian Ward, Pulitzer Prize Nominee Dr. Greg Yasinitsky, Dr. Scott Blasco, and Dr. Melissa Parkhurst.

 Sonoma State University was where she first discovered her passion for jazz writing under the study of Dr. Douglas Leibinger, Director of Jazz Studies.
 There, Poteracke was able to develop her voice as a jazz arranger and composer.
 Incorporating jazz and classical idioms, Poteracke cultivated a representation of big band writing that allowed her to explore both worlds simultaneously.
 She graduated cum laude from SSU in 2014.

 Now, Poteracke is working towards her debut album as a professional composer and jazz vocalist.
-This project is entitled Real People and features similar socio-political themes as her previous projects.
+This project is entitled Real People: Conversations Nationwide and features similar socio-political themes as her previous projects.
+She is also currently working on another suite entitled The Innocence Project: A Suite which is a combination of works for small jazz ensemble and jazz big band.

 For more information on what Alison Poteracke is cooking up please join her mailing list.